hoonetorg/salt-ceph/README.md

 There is a bug is salt as of 22/05/2015 which requires the adm node highstate to be called twice to create the user and db in mongodb (see https://github.com/saltstack/salt/issues/8933)

+<b>License</b>

+This repository is under the MIT license, please see the LICENSE file for more information.